Select your language

 Coastal cliffs

-The southern-facing northern slope of the botanical garden permits some of the species that characterize the coastal area of the Trieste Karst to be displayed in this part of the garden.
-In this section the vegetation is dominated by Mediterranean scrub, represented in particular by the Holm Oak (Quercus ilex).
+The south-facing exposure of the northern slope of the botanical garden has made it possible to accommodate some of the species that characterise the coastal strip of the Trieste Karst in this part of the garden.
+In this area, the vegetation is dominated by Mediterranean scrub, represented in particular by the holm oak (Quercus ilex).